-In order to be PCI DSS compliant you cannot store sensitive card details such as the CV2 number or the entire long card number (PAN) as part of your call recordings, even if you need to record calls for quality control or for compliance.
+In order to be PCI DSS compliant, you cannot record and store sensitive payment card details in call recordings of conversations between customers and agents , such as the CV2 number (at all) or the long card number/PAN (unless encrypted), even if you need to record calls for quality control or compliance purposes.

-The only way you can be fully PCI DSS compliant when taking card payments by phone is if the card details are neither audible to the contact center agent nor included in the call recording.
-This means that ‘pause and resume’ systems are not always PCI DSS compliant as they stop the recording at the point at which the card details are being entered.
+The only way you can be fully PCI DSS compliant when taking card payments by phone is if the card details are neither audible to the contact center agent nor call recordings, as with the latest technology DTMF payment solutions such as Syntec’s CardEasy system.

 Call recording when using CardEasy can be full length, whilst fully complying with PCI DSS, as the DTMF tones of the card number entry by the customer using their phone keypad are masked, so tonality of the touchtones (and therefore the card numbers) cannot be deciphered or compromised in call recordings or elsewhere.

 Using CardEasy mid-call, the agent is able to talk to the customer throughout to control the call and the transaction, but audio from the customer to the agent is very briefly dropped just while the caller enters the middle six digits of their long card number and also their CV2.